danielcompton/anarchy/resources/README.md

 Note: for some problems, first match wins may result in simpler decision tables

-These (hotlinked) images are courtesy of DTRules (upon whose excellent ideas anarchy is based)
+These (hotlinked) images are courtesy of DTRules (upon whose excellent ideas anarchy is based).
+Sadly there is a bug in them: the last line of the table should read (A == B) and I haven't produced new images yet.

 ## Usage